 In 1968 Edward E. Locke published his groundbreaking Goal Setting Theory.

-This has claimed to be unique and has withstood the test of time.
 It has been some 50 years since the first goal-setting experiments were conducted and 28 years since the first statement of the theory.

 Certainly, in my own personal experience and working with clients, goal setting has been a powerful motivator.
 When we have a goal that we desire, it motivates us to move towards it.
 This makes us more focused and less inclined to procrastinate.

-Here’s the thing though: goal setting only works effectively when certain criteria are met, so it’s essential to know what those criteria are.
+Here’s the thing though: goal-setting only works effectively when certain criteria are met, so it’s essential to know what those criteria are.

 Here are the important elements of Locke’s theory: